 But I think I see the difference now.
 The Matthew 13 passage says that the wicked are thrown into the “fiery furnace,” whereas the Matthew 25 passage says the servant is thrown “out into the darkness.”

 I believe that these are two different places and times where there is “weeping and gnashing of teeth.”
-One is the final judgment when unbelievers are thrown permanently into hell.
+One is the final judgment when unbelievers are thrown permanently into hell, the fiery furnace.
 And the other is at the rapture when lazy, unprepared believers are left behind in the “darkness.”

 As seen in the parables in Matthew 24 and 25, those believers who were not ready for the Lord to come back again were left behind.
 This doesn’t mean they are eternally condemned to weeping and gnashing of teeth, but that they missed the first coming of Jesus when He takes with Him those who were prepared for His coming (Matthew 24:44), those who “longed for His coming” (2 Tim 4:8), and those who were busy doing His Will (Matthew 25:14-30).